AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 .. topic:: Exercise 3

-  Change the Python script to activate a super massive black hole.
+  Change the Python script to activate a supermassive black hole.

   Hint:
     You can use the ``strxor`` method, which has already been imported